srujaniyengar/RondoNAT/README.md

 # RondoNAT
-A high-performance ESP32-based NAT server with a custom DNS firewall, inspired by PUBG maps, to control and secure network access.
+A high-performance ESP32-based NAT server with a custom DNS firewall, made to control and secure network access.